arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - Analog outputs can be configured with specific PWM periods, affecting the frequency and resolution of the voltage output.
 - Each channel supports voltage outputs ranging from 0 VDC to 10.5 VDC and can source up to 20 mA.

 Each analog output channel is designed with a double low-pass filter and a high-current operational amplifier (OPA2990IDSGR) set up in a non-inverting topology with a gain factor of 3.3.
-This design allows for an effective filtering and amplification of the signal provided resulting in a high-quality/low-noise analog output signal.
+This design allows for an effective filtering and amplification of the signal, resulting in a high-quality/low-noise analog output signal.

 ***The output signal of the analog output channels of the Portenta Machine Control is a DC voltage whose amplitude is a function of the defined PWM duty cycle.***